Middle Ages: Trade and economy

 The migrations and invasions of the 4th and 5th centuries disrupted trade networks around the Mediterranean.
-African goods stopped being imported into Europe, first disappearing from the interior and by the 7th century found only in a few cities such as Rome or Naples.
+African goods stopped being imported into Europe, first disappearing from the interior and, by the 7th century, found only in a few cities such as Rome or Naples.
 By the end of the 7th century, under the impact of the Muslim conquests, African products were no longer found in Western Europe.
-The replacement of goods from long-range trade with local products was a trend throughout the old Roman lands that happened in the Early Middle Ages.
+Replacing goods from long-range trade with local products was a trend throughout the old Roman lands in the Early Middle Ages.
 This was especially marked in the lands that did not lie on the Mediterranean, such as northern Gaul or Britain.
-Non-local goods appearing in the archaeological record are usually luxury goods or metalworks.
-In the 7th and 8th centuries, new commercial networks were developing in northern Europe.
-Goods like furs, walrus ivory and amber were delivered from the Baltic region to western Europe, contributing to the development of new trade centers in East Anglia, northern Francia and Scandinavia.
-Conflicts over the control of trade routes and toll stations were common, and those who failed turned to raiding or settled in foreign lands.

-The flourishing Islamic economies' constant demand for fresh labour force and raw materials opened up a new market for Europe around 750.
-Europe emerged as a major supplier of house slaves and slave soldiers for Al-Andalus, northern Africa and the Levant.
-Located in the vicinity of the Central European slave hunting areas, Venice developed into the most important European center of slave trade.
-In addition, timber, fur and arms were delivered from Europe to the Mediterranean, while Europe imported spices, medicine, incense, and silk from the Levant.
-The demand for exotic merchandise was reinforced primarily by internal factors, like population growth, and improved agricultural productivity.
-The large rivers connecting distant regions facilitated the expansion of transcontinental trade.
-Contemporaneous reports indicate that Anglo-Saxon merchants visited fairs at Paris, pirates preyed on tradesman travelling on the Danube, and Eastern Frankish merchants reached as far as Zaragoza in Al-Andalus.
+Non-local goods appearing in the archaeological record are usually luxury goods.
+In northern Europe, not only were the trade networks local, but the goods carried were simple, with little pottery or other complex products.
+Around the Mediterranean, pottery remained prevalent and appears to have been traded over medium-range networks, not just produced locally.

 The various Germanic states in the west all had coinages that imitated existing Roman and Byzantine forms.
-Gold continued to be minted until the end of the 7th century in 693-94 when it was replaced by silver in the Merovingian kingdom.
+Gold continued to be minted until the end of the 7th century in 693–694, when it was replaced by silver in the Merovingian kingdom.
 The basic Frankish silver coin was the denarius or denier, while the Anglo-Saxon version was called a penny.
-From these areas, the denier or penny spread throughout Europe from 700 to 1000 AD.
-Copper or bronze coins were not struck, nor were gold except in Southern Europe.
+From these areas, the denier or penny spread throughout Europe from 700 to 1000.
+Copper or bronze coins were not struck, nor were gold, except in Southern Europe.
 No silver coins denominated in multiple units were minted.